 How it works

-First, you need to enable capacity planning.
-Do this by navigating to Settings ⚙️> Workspace > Configure and checking the box for Enable capacity planning and time tracking.
+First, you need to enable capacity planning for individuals.
+Do this by navigating to Settings ⚙️> Workspace > Capacity planning by checking the box for Capacity for individuals.

 Note: If you do not see this option, you might be in a parent line instead of a workspace.